Arma 2: Operation Arrowhead: Plot

 Arma 2: Operation Arrowhead is set in the fictional country of Takistan and takes place in the then-future of summer 2012; nearly three years after the Chernarus conflict of fall 2009 that is depicted in Arma 2, right after Arma 2's hidden ending.
 In the game's single-player campaign, Takistani government led by Colonel Muhammad Aziz threatens to use SCUD missiles against a neighboring Karzeghistan, following the outbreak of the economic crisis caused by the anti-government rebels who destroyed a significant part of country's oil wells.
 U.S. and NATO forces are sent in to prevent the attack and overthrow Aziz government and to possibly back up the anti-government royalist faction.
 Players have the ability to perform optional tasks throughout the game, allowing for multiple endings.

 Development

 Arma 2: Operation Arrowhead uses a customized version of Bohemia Interactive's own Real Virtuality 3 engine.
 The game allows the user to include original Arma 2 content to the game.
 Alternatively both games can be bought together in a package called Arma 2: Combined Operations.
 Several patches have been released for Arma 2: Operation Arrowhead, including public beta patches.

 The game is AMD Eyefinity validated.

 DayZ

 In early 2012, a mod was released for Arma 2 and Arma 2: Operation Arrowhead, called DayZ.
 The mod centers around zombies and features a medical system.
 It met with enormous success in the Arma community and has had a crossover into the mainstream gaming scene, boosting Arma 2s sales drastically.
 As of 26 February 2013, DayZ reached 1,600,000 unique players and 2,769 years played in playing time.

+DayZ later became a standalone game, releasing into early access in December 2013, along with a 1.0 release in December of 2018.
+Later console ports onto the Xbox One and PlayStation 4 came out in 2019.